 Principal Officer Zurhellen with staff in 1952

 In October 1960, the Consulate moved to its current location in Ohori, Fukuoka City.
 The Consulate building was designed by Architects Associated, a firm based in San Francisco, California, with architects Harvey Parke Clark, John Frederick Beuttler and George T. Rockrise.
-The Consulate Residences, located within the grounds of the Consulate, were designed by the architectural firm of Unthank Seder Poticha Architects and built in 1982.
+The Consuls’ residences, located within the current grounds of the Consulate, were designed by the architectural firm of Unthank Seder Poticha Architects and built in 1982.

 The famous “White House” in Tenjin (1952)

-Through 2016, 24 officers of the U.S. State Department have served as Consul and Principal Officer of the American Consulate in Fukuoka.
-The current Principal Officer is Joy Sakurai.
+In 1999, the U.S. Information Agency, under which the Fukuoka American Center operated, merged into the U.S. Department of State, and the Fukuoka American Center became the Public Affairs Section of the U.S. Consulate, Fukuoka.
+Through 2020, 25 officers of the U.S. State Department have served as Consul and Principal Officer of the American Consulate in Fukuoka.
+The current Principal Officer is John Taylor.
 There are three other American officers.

 “Record of Fees,” August 1, 1950-June 25, 1953.
 U.S. Consulate Fukuoka.